Error Bounds for FDD Massive MIMO Channel Covariance Conversion with Set-Theoretic Methods

 Inspired by the findings in \cite{hag2018multi}, we derive novel bounds on the reconstruction error of each component of the downlink covariance matrix.
-Unlike previous results, the proposed performance bounds do not assume any particular antenna array or propagation model.
-They are based on elementary arguments in Hilbert spaces, and they can be easily applied to the realistic models in \cite{miretti18SPAWC} (without any changes) or to cases where the array response is measured.
-Furthermore, the bounds provide insights to improve set-theoretic algorithms.
-In particular, we show that, if information about the support of the angular power spectrum is used appropriately, the simplest of the algorithms for uplink-downlink conversion in \cite{miretti18,miretti18SPAWC} can be so effective that performance improvements obtained with more advanced conversion mechanisms are marginal at best (NOTE: the proposed bounds can also be used in the analysis of these complex mechanisms).
+Unlike previous results, the proposed performance bounds do not assume any particular antenna array or propagation model, so they can be easily applied to the realistic models in \cite{miretti18SPAWC} (without any changes) or to cases where the array response is measured.
+In addition, if the angular power spectrum is normalized (as assumed in \cite{hag2018multi}), a possible value for the only unknown multiplying constant in the bounds is trivial to determine.
+The bounds are based on elementary arguments in Hilbert spaces, and they also provide insights to improve set-theoretic algorithms.
+In particular, if information about the support of the angular power spectrum is used appropriately, we show that the simplest of the algorithms for uplink-downlink conversion in \cite{miretti18,miretti18SPAWC} can be so effective that performance improvements obtained with more computationally demanding conversion mechanisms are marginal at best (NOTE: the proposed bounds can also be used in the analysis of these complex mechanisms).
 This result is particularly appealing because that simple algorithm has no parameters to be tuned, and all steps of the enhancements we propose are justified by rigorous arguments.

 This study is structured as follows.
 In Sect.~\ref{sect.preliminaries} we introduce the main mathematical concepts, and we prove a simple result (Proposition~\ref{prop.general_bound}) that is the main mathematical tool used to derive the novel bounds.
 The general result in Sect.~\ref{sect.preliminaries} is specialized to the problem of uplink-downlink covariance matrix conversion in Sect.~\ref{sect.error_bounds}, which also discusses how to exploit the proposed bounds to enhance set-theoretic methods (see Sect.~\ref{sect.side_info}).
 To keep the presentation as general as possible, we do not assume any particular antenna array or propagation model in Sect.~\ref{sect.error_bounds}.
 A concrete application of the theory developed here is shown in Sect.~\ref{sect.ULA}.